ariesunique/happy_points/README.md

       * factory_boy -- helps create mock objects for testing

 4. Set up the database
+   This script will create the main table needed for the application.
+If you want to populate the table with test data, open testdb.sql and uncomment the sql statements.
    ```
    cd {happy-points-install-dir}/backend/happy_points
    cat testdb.sql | sqlite3 happy.db